 A simple formula is used to calculate the undivided share of land.
 It is calculated by multiplying the total land area by the individual apartment’s size and dividing the result by the total area of all flats in the building.

-Assume that you have purchased a two-bedroom flat with five identical units on a 1,000-square-foot plot of land.
-In this instance, each flat owner will receive 200 square feet as the undivided share.
 If your building has a variety of units, your UDS will be proportionate to the size of your apartment.
-The illustration is as follows:

 Why Is The UDS Share Calculation Important ?